TGL kmeans with 'tidy' output

 k

 number of clusters.
-Note that in some cases the algorithm might return less clusters than k.
+Note that in some cases the algorithm might return fewer clusters than k.

 metric